Iran lashes out with attacks on Israel and Gulf neighbors as Israel hits Beirut

 Iran executes man it says spied for Israel

-Iran’s judiciary announced a man had been executed on charges that he spied for Israel’s Mossad intelligence agency.
-The judiciary’s Mizan news agency identified the man as Kourosh Keyvani and alleged that he “provided images and information on sensitive locations” to Israel.
+Iran’s judiciary said a man has been executed on charges of spying for Israel’s Mossad intelligence agency.
+The judiciary’s Mizan news agency identified him as Kourosh Keyvani and alleged he “provided images and information on sensitive locations” to Israel.

 Activists and rights groups have warned since Iran’s nationwide protests in January that the Islamic Republic could begin conducting mass executions.
 Iran violently suppressed the protests through violence that killed thousands and saw tens of thousands detained.

-New attacks were reported in multiple Gulf countries early Wednesday, including on Saudi Arabia's vast Eastern Province, which is home to many of its oil fields, Kuwait, Bahrain, Qatar and the United Arab Emirates.
+Iran on Wednesday attacked Saudi Arabia's vast Eastern Province, which is home to many of its oil fields, as well as Kuwait, Bahrain, Qatar and the United Arab Emirates.

 Australia’s Prime Minister Anthony Albanese said a projectile caused a small fire at its base in the UAE near Dubai but caused no injuries.
 His comments appeared to correspond with explosions heard near Al Minhad Air Base, used by Western nations as a transit hub for the wider Mideast.

+Missile alerts sounded again later in Dubai as the sound of interceptors exploding overhead boomed across the city-state.

-Saudi Arabia shot down a ballistic missile targeting the area of the Prince Sultan Air Base, which hosts American forces and aircraft.
+Saudi Arabia shot down a ballistic missile targeting the area of the Prince Sultan Air Base, which hosts American forces and aircraft, and two drones targeting Riyadh's diplomatic quarter, which houses the U.S. Embassy and other foreign missions.

+Iran has vowed to continue to throttle shipping traffic through the Strait of Hormuz, which leads from the Persian Gulf to the open ocean.
+Since the conflict started, a few ships have gotten through with their cargos — some of which were Iranian, but also from India, Turkey and elsewhere — and Iran insists that the waterway is open, just not to the U.S. or many of its allies.

 U.S. Central Command said the U.S. military fired multiple 5,000-pound deep penetrator bombs Tuesday on Iranian missile sites along Iran’s coastline near the strait.